u3shit/neptools/COMPILE.md

 The second problem is that when using LTO, it can still crash lld when creating a dll.
 See `llvm.patch` for a path that fixes it for the time being.

+Third problem: llvm/clang doesn't support the `/EHsa` flag, only `/EHs`, but that won't catch LuaJIT/ljx exceptions.
+The `llvm.patch` includes a quick hack that'll at least make sure destructors are called when unwinding lua exceptions (and exceptions are handled manually by `__try`/`__except`).

 [boost-dl]: http://www.boost.org/users/download/
 [boost-getting-started]: http://www.boost.org/doc/libs/1_60_0/more/getting_started/unix-variants.html